A quick but essential lesson on spring’s best green.

 - Wrap the towel loosely in plastic wrap, or put it in a large freezer bag.

-You may also enjoy: Ramp and Chive Pasta Carbonara and How to Un-Stink (and Un-Stain) Your Cutting Board
+You may also like: Ramp and Chive Pasta Carbonara and How to Un-Stink (and Un-Stain) Your Cutting Board

 Store your fresh spring ramps like this, and they should keep for about a week.
 The tips may wilt, but that is ok.
 Just cook them anyway, or trim them off.